mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 When you roll lightning damage for a spell, you can spend 1 sorcery point to attempt to stun an opponent.
 When you do so, you can choose one affected creature to try to stun.
 That creature must make a Constitution Saving Throw against your Spellcasting Save DC.
-On a failure, that creature is stunned until the start of your next turn.
+On a failure, that creature is **stunned** until the start of your next turn.

 ## Soul of Lost Ostoria
 Starting at 6th level, you gain the ability to channel the arcane energies from your ancestral blood into your physical form.
-As an action, you can increase your size by one category—from Medium to Large, for example.
+As an action, you can increase your size by one category—from *medium* to *large*, for example.

 This increase lasts for 10 minutes.
-It ends early if you die or are incapacitated.
+It ends early if you die or are **incapacitated**.
 Until it ends, you enjoy the effects of the *Enlarge* spell.

 You can use this feature a number of times equal to your Charisma Modifier (a minimum of once).